Search Knowledge Base by Keyword

 Configuration for the property data.
 You shouldn’t need to edit these if you are importing data from a feed.

 A unique identifying code for your property.
 Must be a unique string consisting of only numbers and/or letters.
-Required.
+This field is Required for RentPress to connect your data.

 For properties connected via sync, this field will show its original import source (or property management software).
 This field is not used for a static property listing.